amaraljt/carvision/README.md

 # carvision

-carvision is a an object detection system that uses OpenCV to detect vehicles in real-time.
+The purpose of carvision is to be able to detect an object (vehicles) in real-time.
+This project can be used to help

-## Dataset
+## Datasets
 Vehicle detection dataset to detect cars, bikes, ambulances, trucks and motorcycles

 Data labels are given in a YOLOv8 format as such: